SwissDataScienceCenter/renku/docs/docs/02-admins/02-installation/02-configuration.md

 One of the most important setting in your values file is the amount of resources (i.e. CPU and memory) for the different Renku services that will be deployed.
-We strongly recommend setting resource requests for cpu and memory, and resource limits for memory that match the request.
+We strongly recommend setting resource requests for CPU and memory, and resource limits for memory that match the request.
 In addition to this, you should have alarms on the memory usage for each service so that more memory can be provisioned when the memory usage is high (e.g. >80% or 90% of the limit).
 Without tracking this or acting when memory usage spikes to do a sudden increase in users your Renku deployment will not run reliably and crucial services will